Sponge: Cell types

 Many larval sponges possess neuron-less eyes that are based on cryptochromes.
 They mediate phototaxic behavior.

-Glass sponges' syncytia

 Glass sponges present a distinctive variation on this basic plan.
 Their spicules, which are made of silica, form a scaffolding-like framework between whose rods the living tissue is suspended like a cobweb that contains most of the cell types.
 This tissue is a syncytium that in some ways behaves like many cells that share a single external membrane, and in others like a single cell with multiple nuclei.
-The mesohyl is absent or minimal.
-The syncytium's cytoplasm, the soupy fluid that fills the interiors of cells, is organized into "rivers" that transport nuclei, organelles ("organs" within cells) and other substances.
-Instead of choanocytes, they have further syncytia, known as choanosyncytia, which form bell-shaped chambers where water enters via perforations.
-The insides of these chambers are lined with "collar bodies", each consisting of a collar and flagellum but without a nucleus of its own.
-The motion of the flagella sucks water through passages in the "cobweb" and expels it via the open ends of the bell-shaped chambers.

-Some types of cells have a single nucleus and membrane each, but are connected to other single-nucleus cells and to the main syncytium by "bridges" made of cytoplasm.
-The sclerocytes that build spicules have multiple nuclei, and in glass sponge larvae they are connected to other tissues by cytoplasm bridges; such connections between sclerocytes have not so far been found in adults, but this may simply reflect the difficulty of investigating such small-scale features.
-The bridges are controlled by "plugged junctions" that apparently permit some substances to pass while blocking others.